mf-zainahmed/mf-zainahmed/README.md

-### you are not in the sudoers file.
+### You are not in the sudoers file.
 This incident will be reported.